obakengshepherd/obakengshepherd/README.md

 # Hi, I'm Tsaagane Obakeng Shepherd

-I'm a final-year IT student with a strong focus on Backend Engineering and Full-Stack Development.
+I'm a final-year IT student with a strong focus on ##Backend Engineering and Full-Stack Development##.
 My work is centered around building secure, scalable, and cloud-native applications that reflect modern industry practices.

 I’m currently developing a Super Capstone Project that brings together my skills across: